MaximeCordeil/ImAxes/README.md

   * a ViveScene, to be used with the HTC Vive
   * an OculusTouchScene, to be used with the Oculus CV1

+Both scenes have a SceneManager Unity gameobject in the hierarchy.
+Click this object [1] and in the inspector window, you can drag and drop your CSV/TSV file into the *Source Data* field [2].
+You can also create a *metadata* file for your dataset and drag and drop it into the *Metadata* field.

+### The metadata file

 ![datasource](https://user-images.githubusercontent.com/11532065/36767569-28938eb6-1c8f-11e8-8aa5-984aab9202a7.PNG)